csound/csound/installer/windows/minimalReadme.txt

 setup executables install it, this path is probably C:\Program Files\Csound6_x64\lib\csound\plugins64-6.0.

+This package contains an import library for users of Visual Studio.
+However, if for some reason you wish to create your own you may do so using the following steps.

-If you want to use the minimal build of Csound with Visual Studio, you must create a csound64.lib file.
-To do this, open an administrator Command Prompt in the bin folder and enter
+Open an administrator Command Prompt in the bin folder and enter:

     set PATH=%PATH%;%ProgramFiles(x86)%\Microsoft Visual Studio 14.0\VC\bin
     echo LIBRARY csound64.dll > csound64.def && echo EXPORTS >> csound64.def